aiidateam/aiida-core/docs/source/developer_guide/plugins/entry_points.rst

 ``aiida.workflows``
 -------------------

 For AiiDA workflows.
-Instead of putting a workflow somewhere under the :py:mod:`aiida.workflows` package, it can now be packaged as a plugin and exposed to aiida as follows:
+Instead of putting a workflow somewhere under the ``aiida.workflows`` package, it can now be packaged as a plugin and exposed to aiida as follows:

 Spec::